-Want clicking an app icon in the Ubuntu Dock to minimise the app window instead of bringing it to the foreground?
+Do you want to click on an app icon in the Ubuntu Dock to minimise the app window, instead of giving it focus and bringing it to the foreground?

 The way Ubuntu Dock works may seem odd to someone used to Windows

-Ubuntu’s default behaviour is to focus or restore/maximise apps on click instead.
+Ubuntu’s default behaviour is to focus or restore/maximise apps on click, which not everyone (hi) is a fan of.

-If you recently switched to Ubuntu from Windows or Chrome OS (which use minimise on click in their respective taskbars) Ubuntu’s behaviour can seem frustrating.
+If you recently made the switch to Ubuntu from Windows or Chrome OS (which also use minimise-on-click in their respective taskbars), Ubuntu’s behaviour can seem frustrating.

-Fortunately, you can enable minimise on click in the Ubuntu dock.
-In this guide, I show you 2 ways to do it: using the command line and using an app.
+Fortunately, it is easy to enable minimise on click in the Ubuntu dock.
+In this guide, I show you how.

-When you click an icon in the Ubuntu Dock (which is bar on the left-hand side of the screen) one of the following things happens:
+When you click on an application icon in the Ubuntu Dock (this is bar on the left-hand side of the screen, just incase you’re wondering) one of the following happens:

 People who switch to Ubuntu from Windows, Chrome OS, or Linux distros that use this behaviour often find the lack of minimise on click in the Ubuntu Dock both unintuitive and frustrating.